 Biological and Physiological Stress Measures

 Throughout the experiment, salivary cortisol and alpha-amylase (sAA) will be collected to measure stress-induced increases in cortisol and adrenergic activity in response to the MAST and the loss-of-control task.
 The biological measures will be obtained with Salivette® synthetic swabs (Sarstedt AG & Co., Nümbrecht, Germany) at specific time points (see Figure 3).
-The salivettes will be stored in a low-temperature freezer before shipping to the laboratory (Dresden LabService GmbH) for processing.
+The salivettes will be stored in a (-21°C) freezer before shipping to the laboratory (Dresden LabService GmbH) for processing.
 Furthermore, pulse, systolic (SBP), and diastolic (DBP) blood pressure will be measured at specific time points (see Figure 3) using a fully automated electronic blood pressure monitor (OMRON M2, n.d.), with a band applied around the dominant upper arm.

 Figure 3